Horlarwumhe/boring/README.md

 using boring with django
 `boring yourproject.wsgi` or `python -m boring yourproject.wsgi`

+you can serve current directory on http instead of web app, with `boring . ` , the current directory will be served on http

 ## command line options
 	usage: boring [-h] [-p PORT] [--reload] [-b BIND] [--use-config] [-v] app